spryker/spryker-shop-core/Bundles/QuoteRequestPage/src/SprykerShop/Yves/QuoteRequestPage/Theme/default/components/molecules/quote-request-discount-summary/README.md

-Displays a list of vouchers with remove link and discount rules.
+Displays a list of vouchers with the Remove button and discount rules.